 10 hours across 3 weeks

 What is the Community Exploration Programme?

 No experience of project management, resource creation or volunteering is needed - we teach you everything you need to know!
-All that is required is enthusiasm, 10 hours of commitment across 3 weeks, and a willingness to work in a team.
+All that is required is enthusiasm, 10 hours of commitment across several weeks, and a willingness to work in a team.